Ottoman military reforms: Introduction of advisors

 Western military advisors were imported as advisors but their abilities to enact change were limited.
 A parade of French officers were brought in, and none of them could do a great deal.
 One example of an advisor who achieved limited success was the François Baron de Tott, a French officer.
 He did succeed in having a new foundry built to make artillery.
-As well he directed the construction of a new naval base.
-Unfortunately it was almost impossible for him to divert soldiers from the regular army into the new units.
+He also directed the construction of a new naval base.
+However it was almost impossible for him to divert soldiers from the regular army into the new units.
 The new ships and guns that made it into service were too few to have much of an influence on the Ottoman army and de Tott returned home.
 He was succeeded by a Scot known as Ingiliz Mustafa.

-When they had requested French help, General Napoleon Bonaparte was to be sent to Constantinople in 1795 to help organize Ottoman artillery.
+When they had requested French help, General Bonaparte was to be sent to Constantinople in 1795 to help organize Ottoman artillery.
 He did not go, for just days before he was to embark for the Near East he proved himself useful to the Directory by putting down a Parisian mob in the whiff of grapeshot and was kept in France.

-New Army System

-The most important change was the creation of an elite new infantry unit; the Nizam-i Djedid was set up with western uniforms, weapons, and training.
-This group would offend the Janissaries.
-Once elite forces, the Janissaries had become a conservative elite using their military power to advance themselves commercially and politically.
-In 1806 the Janissaries, with support of the ulema and the provincial governors, revolted against the Sultan and his new force and replaced him with Mustafa IV.

 Reforms of Mahmud II

 In 1808 Mustafa IV was replaced by Mahmud II with martial law of Alemdar Mustafa Pasha who restarted the reform efforts.
 His first task was to ally with the Janissaries in order to break the power of the provincial governors.
 He then turned on the Janissaries, massacring them in their barracks in Istanbul and the provincial capitals in 1826, which is known as the Auspicious Incident.
 The Sultan now set himself to replace the Janissaries by other regular troops.
-The Russo-Turkish War of 1828–1829 did not give him time to organize a new army, and the Sultan was forced to fight with these young and undisciplined recruits against the veterans of the Tsar.
+The Sultan declared the establishment of the new army, Asakir-i Mansure-i Muhammediye, with a decree on 7 July 1826.
+The Russo-Turkish War of 1828–1829 did not give him time to organize a new army, and the Sultan was forced to fight with these young and undisciplined recruits.
 The war was brought to a close by the disastrous Treaty of Adrianople.
-While the reforms in question were mainly implemented to improve the military, the most notable development that arose out of these efforts was a series of schools teaching everything from math to medicine to train new officers.
+The Sultan continued his reform efforts by establishing modern institutions to support the army.
+In 1826, he established the Seraskerlik, equivalent to a modern Ministry of Defense.
+In 1827, the first military medical school, Imperial School of Medicine, was opened to train doctors and surgeons for the army.
+In 1834, Harbiye Military School was opened with the support of French military instructors to train officers for the army.